 - Sri Lanka -

-Sri Lanka has confirmed one case -- a 43-year-old Chinese tourist from Hubei province.
+Sri Lanka confirmed its first case of the virus on Monday -- a 43-year-old Chinese woman who entered the country as a tourist last week from Hubei province.

 - Taiwan -

-Taiwan has uncovered eight cases so far, including two female Chinese nationals in their 70s who arrived in the country as part of a tour group.
+Taiwan has uncovered seven cases so far, the latest two female Chinese nationals in their seventies, who arrived in the country as part of a tour group on January 22.

 - Thailand -